chrisnoonan98675/site/xl-deploy/how-to/configure-xl-deploy-to-fetch-artifacts-from-a-maven-repository.markdown

 		  ]
 		}

 * Repository policies for `releases` and `snapshots` configure whether this repository will be used to search for `SNAPSHOT` and non-`SNAPSHOT` versions of artifacts.
+The value of `snapshots` should always be `false`, because unstable references such as snapshots are not supported.

     The `checksumPolicy` property configures how strictly XL Deploy will react to unmatched checksums when downloading artifacts from this Maven repository.
 Allowed values are: `ignore`, `fail` or `warn`.
 XL Deploy does not cache remote artifacts locally, so `updatePolicy` configuration does not apply.

     This is an example configuration of repository policies: